wycks/SlideDeck-Theme/README.md

 Test and improve your WordPress developer skills through a series of challenges.

-The questions are here [be here](https://github.com/wycks/WordPress--Challenge/blob/master/questions.md)
+The questions are [here](https://github.com/wycks/WordPress--Challenge/blob/master/questions.md) for now.

 ### Who is it for?
 These challenges are targeted for developers, some knowledge of CSS/HTML/PHP will be required.